eddmash/powerorm/docs/source/index.rst

     You can get a `Demo App <https://github.com/eddmash/powerocomponentsdemo>`_ that show this componets in use.

-    You can get a `Live Demo App <https://powerocomponentsdemo.herokuapp.com>`_ that show this componets in use.
+    Visit a `Live Demo of the App <https://powerocomponentsdemo.herokuapp.com>`_ that shows this componets in use.

 *******